The forest sector has the science, the ambition, and the people. Forests Plus is where they connect.

-Forests Plus is a national platform advancing the enabling conditions for forest conservation and restoration at scale.
+Forests Plus brings the sector together around a shared agenda for conservation and restoration at scale.

 Meet Our Team